amitguptagwl/Java-Rule-Book/Question_26-52.md

 **Q30.
 Whether a final class can have final or static methods?**
 <br />Ans.
-If a class is final no one can override it.
-Hence no one can override its method too.
-So both supports each other.
-Hence it is allowed.
-However it has no sense.
+By Concrete class rule it is possible.
+But there is no sens to have final methods in final class.
+Static is fine.

 **Q31.
 Whether you can change field members value of final object?**
 <br />Ans.
-If an object is final it means it can&#39;t refer to any other object/instance.
-But it doesn&#39;t make field member final.
-So they are changeable.
+Making an object final means it's reference can't be changed, but the value of field members can be.

 **Q32.
 What is the advantage of creating a final variables?**
+<br />Ans:

+* It guarantees immutability which is supported by annonymous classes, String, and other places.
+* JVm assigns single memory location for same value variables.
-Ans.
-As per the performance, there is no advantage.
-It is just a coding standard to clarify that this variable is read only.
-It saves you from changing variable value accidentally.
-On the other hand, anonymous method accept only final external variables.
-So it is required.
+* It gives clarity that this variable is read only. and saves you from changing variable value accidentally.

 **Q33.
 What is the advantage of creating a final parameter for a method where parameter is never modified in method?**
 <br />Ans.
 Read Q32.